The Ultimate Guide to Dried Milk Shelf Life: How Long Does It Last?

 2. Storage Conditions: Temperature, humidity, and exposure to light can all impact the quality and shelf life of dried milk.
 Storing it in a cool, dry place away from direct sunlight is essential.

 3. Quality of Milk: The quality of the milk used to make dried milk can also affect its shelf life.
-High-quality milk will result in a longer shelf life for the dried product.
+High-quality milk will can increase the likelihood of a longer shelf life for the dried product.

 4. Additives: Some manufacturers add preservatives or stabilizers to dried milk to extend its shelf life.
 Check the ingredients list for any additives that may affect shelf life.